Merna-Medhat/Credit-Risk-Modeling-Loan-Default-Prediction-using-Machine-Learning/README.md

 **77.9%**

+The cross-validated score represents performance during model selection on the training data, while the final ROC-AUC below represents performance on the unseen test set.

 ---

 ## Final Model Evaluation

-The tuned Logistic Regression model was evaluated on the unseen test set.
+The tuned Logistic Regression model was evaluated on the **unseen test set**.

 ### Final Model Performance